Stepfox/dawn/readme.txt

 = Is this theme compatible with page builders? =

-Buzzed is built for WordPress's native block editor (Gutenberg) and Full Site Editing.
+Dawn is built for WordPress's native block editor (Gutenberg) and Full Site Editing.
 While it may work with page builders, it's optimized for the block editor experience.

 = Can I customize the colors and fonts? =